- Getting there and getting around

-Read more about the nature, culture and history of Mount Whitfield Regional Park.
+Read more about the nature, culture and history of Mount Whitfield Conservation Park.

 Other things to do

-Australia’s Gondwanan Heritage Garden is between the entrance to Mount Whitfield Regional Park and Flecker Garden.
+Australia’s Gondwanan Heritage Garden is between the entrance to Mount Whitfield Conservation Park and Flecker Garden.
 Signs along this short, flat walk explain evolutionary plant development.
-The Cairns Botanic Gardens Visitor Centre is near the entrance to Mount Whitfield Regional Park.
+The Cairns Botanic Gardens Visitor Centre is near the entrance to Mount Whitfield Conservation Park.
 See Cairns Regional Council for more information.